 Any angler worth his or her salt knows the ins and outs of the tackle they use.
 But most of us fish one or two types of reel, maybe three if you work the hard water or cast flies.

 But do you know them all?
 Can you tell the difference between a centerpin and a fly reel?
-Would you know when to grab a spinning reel and ditch your baitcaster?
+Would you know when to pick the best fishing reel?

 Get ready to find out!